Deploying Chutes

 # Rebuild image with --public flag

-chutes build my_chute:chute --public --wait
+chutes build my_chute:chute --public --wait402 Payment Required

 # Include --accept-fee flag